DayZ

 * HUD + Inventory Basics - Load in, and take a look around your screen - your character's stats are in the bottom right.
 They're all very straightforward so you can figure it out.
 You'll find that temporary indicators will appear to the left of these cores, like the sickness symbol to let you know you've contracted something, the full stomach icon which lets you know if you eat/drink anymore you'll vomit.
 Other icons include leg pain from falling from heights (multiple stages - if you keep on damaging your legs while seeing this icon you will break your leg) and the fracture icon, which can be accumulated like I said, but it's much more common to break your leg from direct damage like a beartrap, gunshot, landmine, etc.

 With your inventory open, drag items found in the vicinity to your hand slot in the center to equip it, and drag or double click items to put it in your inventory.
+Specific items can be combined with others to craft items.
+There is no ingame way of seeing all of the crafting combinations, so it's something you'll have to look up and memorize over time.
 Hold F on an item you're looking at to automatically put it into your hands.
 Drag large melees (fireaxes, baseball bats, pipes, sledgehammers, etc.) or guns to either of your shoulder slots to keep it on your back.
 Drag clothing items to one of the matching slots (at first, you'll have to learn the hard way by brute forcing items to your slots to see what goes where - some clothing like shemaghs and bandanas can be worn in different ways - on your head, face, etc) at the top of your inventory.
 Double click items in your inventory to equip them, and CTRL + left click to quick-drop items into the vicinity.

 * Hotkeys - In your inventory, you can either drag an item to your hotkeys at the bottom, or hold down a number key on your keyboard to assign that item a hotkey.
 By pressing the ` key you can toggle the visibility of your hotkeys.
 By holding the ` key, your stats, stamina, stance, and noise indicator will toggle.
 As you learn the game, you'll feel more familiar with toggling both of these to your liking.
 Personally, I permanently keep my hotkeys off, because I've kept the same mental system of what type of item is which number on my hotkeys.
 I highly recommend this, it can save your life!
 Here's my system as a suggestion/example: I always use 1 as my zombie melee.
 2 is bandages/rags, 3 is my handgun, 4 is my rifle.
 From 5-9, it depends on every life and what I've gotten.
 As a rule of thumb, if you have a weapon like a melee or a gun, if it's not hotkeyed you will barely ever use it.
 My zombie melee is specifically an item I want to solely use to melee.
 It won't be my only blade, please use your blades wisely as cutting up rags, opening cans, and gathering bark are absolute life-savers.